Get started

 switch

-Switches to a different Tailscale account.
-For more information about switching accounts, see fast-user-switching.
+Switch to a different Tailscale account.
+For more information about switching accounts, refer to fast-user-switching.

 tailscale switch <account> [flags]